komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 }
 ```

-There are three key points in this build script:
+There are two key points in this build script:

 1. Specify the `com.google.devtools.ksp` plugin in the `plugins` block
 2. Use Komapper modules with the same version number in the `dependencies` block.
-3. Specify the directory of the output source code in the `kotlin` block.

 `com.google.devtools.ksp` is a plugin for [Kotlin Symbol Processing API](https://github.com/google/ksp).
 It is required for code generation at compile time.